 - Admissions – We welcome undocumented students to Colorado State and have compiled resources to help undocumented students with their college transition.
 Contact Pricilla Gardea at 970- 491-6454, email: Priscilla.Gardea@colostate.edu, or visit our website at http://admissions.colostate.edu/undocumented-students/.

 - Financial Aid – CSU has a designated financial aid specialist who can help you understand your eligibility and potential sources of support.
 Contact Adam Nieto at (970) 491-4049, email: Adam.Nieto@colostate.edu, or our website at http://admissions.colostate.edu/2017/03/09/undocumented-financial-aid/.

 - Health Services – CSU Health Network’s Counseling Services is a safe space for all students who are feeling marginalized or impacted by political related stress and would like to talk about their experiences and reactions.
-Stop in to see us in 123 Aylesworth Hall NW, or call us at (970) 491-6053.
-We will be closed June 15th thru June 23rd as we transition to our new building.
-Visit us in our new location on the corner of College Avenue and Prospect June 26, 2017; entrance at 151 West Lake Street or our website at: http://health.colostate.edu/support-for-election-related-stress/.
+Visit us in our new location on the corner of College Avenue and Prospect; entrance at 151 West Lake Street or our website at: https://health.colostate.edu/about-counseling-services/.

 - Student Legal Services – CSU Students can schedule a free confidential appointment through CSU Student Legal Services in the Lory Student Center, Room 284, or call 970-491-1482.